The Australian Judiciary is born of Genocide. Heal this Nation with a Treaty. Show respect for Family and Community in our law.

 All races and religions include a definition of justice in their codes of law and conduct.
 Justice is, in fact, the glue that holds societies together

-These are some of the myths that have recently been exposed in the media which illustrate the failure of our Judicial Structure:
+These are some of the myths that have recently been exposed in the media which illustrate the failure of the unfair Structure of the Australian Judiciary.:

 The government regulators (Lawyers) are looking after the interests of the community.